Looking to Connect?

 Red Shoulder Hawk Rescue

-When SWRR received this Red Shoulder Hawk, he looked in very poor shape.
-He more than likely had eaten from a poisoned food source.
-He had to be wrapped in a towel and tube-fed by Judy, one of our volunteers.
-Four days later he had improved greatly as can be seen in the center photo.
-He was later released by another volunteer, Eloise to join his fellow hawks in the wild.
+When SWRR received this Red Shoulder Hawk, he looked in very poor shape — he had more than likely eaten from a poisoned food source.
+He had to be wrapped in a towel and tube-fed by volunteer Judy.
+Four days later he had improved greatly.
+He was later released by volunteer Eloise to join his fellow hawks in the wild.

 Rescue of a Nest of Titmice